 Teachers from independent schools

-£50 per hour on a short course or a fee of £220 per full day course is payable for independent schools for any of our face to face or remote courses.
+£75 for short courses or a fee of £220 per full-day course is payable for independent schools for any of our face to face or remote courses.

 Bursaries for schools and colleges

 We offer bursaries to state-funded schools to enable teachers to participate in remote or face-to-face CPD during the school day.
 Bursaries are not available for sessions starting after 2:30pm.

 Please note, only one bursary per state-funded school can be claimed in a given academic year.